Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Pocharam Wildlife Sanctuary and Lake is one of my favorite offbeat escapes.
 It’s quiet, scenic and gives a sense of being close to nature without traveling too far from Hyderabad.
 Even a short visit leaves you refreshed and inspired to explore more natural spots nearby.

 Kawal Tiger Reserve is one of my favorite weekend escapes for anyone who loves wildlife and adventure.
-About 250 km from Hyderabad, this protected reserve is home to tigers, leopards, deer and countless bird species.
-The first time I visited, I was both excited and a little nervous.
-After all, seeing a tiger in the wild is something you never forget!
+About 255 km from Hyderabad, this protected reserve is home to tigers, leopards, deer and countless bird species.
+You may be both excited and a little nervous but seeing a tiger in the wild is something you never forget!

 Visit Kawal Tiger Reserve near Hyderabad

-I joined an early morning jeep safari and the thrill of driving through dense forest trails while keeping an eye out for wildlife made my heart race.
-Even if you don’t spot a tiger (I didn’t on my first trip), the birds, deer and lush green scenery make the experience unforgettable.
+Take an early morning jeep safari because the thrill of driving through dense forest trails while keeping an eye out for wildlife make your heart race.
+Even if you don’t spot a tiger, the birds, deer and lush green scenery make the experience unforgettable.
 It’s also perfect for photography enthusiasts, the soft morning light filtering through the trees creates magical shots.

 Why I love Kawal Tiger Reserve and tips for your visit: